 Jaw pain, commonly called TMJ (Temporal Mandibular Joint) is most commonly caused by clenching one’s teeth.
 The following can help with this dental emergency: Soft diet, stop chewing gum and possibly alternating cold and heat may help acute cases.
 The joint itself can be a serious problem and it is recommended to see a TMJ specialist if symptoms are extreme and/or persistent.
-Flagstaff dentists Dr. Bacon and Dr. Stowell have made hundreds of TMJ splints to help their patients with jaw or jaw muscle pain.
+Flagstaff dentists Dr. Bacon, Dr. Stowell and Dr. Blane have made hundreds of TMJ splints to help their patients with jaw or jaw muscle pain.

 6. Wisdom teeth

 When a wisdom tooth is starting to break through the gum a lot of bacteria may enter underneath the gum and cause an infection.
 This emergency can usually be cured short term with antibiotics but long term may require extraction of the wisdom teeth.
 We usually will refer you to one of our Flagstaff Oral Surgeons to have them extracted.
 It is mandatory that you be referred to the socialist for the one of the two Flagstaff Oral Surgeons to see you.
 (NOTE: We can e-mail any dental x-rays we take to the surgeon so you don’t have to pay twice.
 We have digital dental x-rays!)